 Prior to his election to the House of Commons, Peter was a broadcast journalist, having spent more than 40 years working as a writer, reporter, producer, anchor and broadcast executive in Canada, the United States and around the world.

 He covered stories that shaped the 20th Century, including momentous events such as , the Vietnam and Cambodian conflicts and recovery, decades of conflict, uncertainty and hope in the Middle East, the Ethiopian famine, the transition from Rhodesia to Zimbabwe, South Africa’s transition from the apartheid era to Mandela’s presidency, the overthrow of Idi Amin, the fall of the Berlin Wall and the end of the Cold War.

 Peter won a number of awards over the course of his career, including the prestigious Robert F. Kennedy Award.
 He is also a member of the Canadian Broadcast Hall of Fame.

 A passionate believer in community involvement, Peter actively supports a number of charitable organizations.
 He has served as a mentor with the Toronto Region Immigrant Employment Council and was on the Toronto cabinet of the Canadian Museum for Human Rights.
 He remains involved with the Royal Conservatory of Music, Friends of Simon Wiesenthal Center, and the Sunnybrook Health Sciences Centre.

 Peter is married to Cilla.
-They have a daughter, Trilby, son-in-law, Daniel and granddaughter, Clea.
+They have a daughter, Trilby, son-in-law, Daniel, grandchildren, Clea and Tristan.

 Additional Fast Facts